 Nominee shareholders in Hong Kong

-to act on their behalf within the company and during the shareholder’s meetings.
+The same principle can apply to shareholders in Hong Kong.
+Most types of companies require two or more shareholders.
+When investors want to protect their identity they can use a nominee shareholder to act on their behalf within the company and during the shareholder’s meetings.
 When the company shareholder and director are one and the same, the nominee agent is able to act in both situations.

 Our agents who specialize in company formation in Hong Kong are able to advise you on the best way to preserve your identity and how you can request nominee agent services for various purposes.

-for more details about the company formation process in the city and requirements for investors.
+You can contact us for more details about the company formation process in the city and requirements for investors.